-Kiera Floyd, originally selected for the GolfRSA Protea women’s team, was unable to make the trip to France on medical advice, and Megan Streicher, the first reserve, could not get a Schengen Visa in time.
-Second reserve Bobbi Brown had to step into the breach.
+Kiera Floyd, originally selected for the GolfRSA Protea women’s team, was unable to make the trip to France on medical advice, and first reserve Bobbi Brown had to step into the breach.

 “My swing was not at 100%, so it was very frustrating not to go to France with my A-game, but I am very grateful for the opportunity to compete at the highest level,” said the former Nomads SA Girls champion, who posted rounds of 88, 81, 76 and 83.
 “I will draw on this incredible experience for years to come.
 I am also grateful to my team-mates Caitlyn and Kajal for their support and for taking me under their wing, and the support I received from our captain Val Holland and Womens Golf South Africa President Sarah Braude.”

 The GolfRSA Protea men’s team finished eight shots under par on 564, alongside Ireland, with rounds of 139, 141, 143 and 141.